M66B/FairEmail/docs/FAQ-fr-rFR.md

 Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).
 In the context of FairEmail, a folder is a class.
 So, for example, the inbox, the spam folder, a 'marketing' folder, etc, etc.

 You can enable message classification in the miscellaneous settings.
-This will enable learning mode only.
+This will enable 'learning mode' only.

 Each folder has an option to enable automatic message classification.
 When this is turned on, new messages in other folders which the classifier thinks belong to that folder will be automatically moved.

-The option *Use local spam filter* in the report spam dialog turns on message classification and auto classification for the spam folder.
-Please understand that this is not a replacement for the spam filter of the email server and can result in false positives.
+The option *Use local spam filter* in the report spam dialog will turn on message classification in the miscellaneous settings and auto classification for the spam folder.
+Please understand that this is not a replacement for the spam filter of the email server and can result in [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives).
 See also [this FAQ](#user-content-faq92).

 A practical example: suppose there is a folder 'marketing' and auto message classification is enabled for this folder.
 Each time you move a message into this folder you'll train FairEmail that similar messages belong in this folder.
 Each time you move a message out of this folder you'll train FairEmail that similar messages do not belong in this folder.
-After moving some messages into the folder, FairEmail will start to move messages automatically into this folder.
-This will work best with similar messages.
+After moving some messages into the 'marketing' folder, FairEmail will start moving similar messages automatically into this folder.
+Or, the other way around, after moving some messages out of the 'marketing' folder, FairEmail will stop moving similar messages automatically into this folder.
+This will work best with messages with similar content (email addresses, subject and message text).

 Classification should be considered as a best guess - it might be a wrong guess, or the classifier might not be confident enough to make any guess.
 If the classifier is unsure, it will simply leave an email where it is.

 Classification will be done for new messages in the inbox, spam folder and user folders only.
 You can clear local messages (long press a folder in the folder list of an account) and synchronize the messages again to classify existing messages.

-Moving a message on the device will reclassify the message.
-Moving a message with another email client will not result in reclassification because IMAP does not support 'moved' notifications.

 To prevent the email server from moving a message into the spam folder again and again, auto classification out of the spam folder will not be done.

 The message classifier calculates the probability a message belongs in a folder (class).
-There are two options in the miscellaneous settings that control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:
+There are two options in miscellaneous settings that control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:

-* *Minimum class probability*: the minimum chance a message belongs in a folder (default 20 %)
+* *Minimum class probability*: a message will only be moved when the confidence it belongs in a folder is greater than this value (default 20 %)
-* *Minimum class difference*: the minimum difference with the next best folder (default 50 %)
+* *Minimum class difference*: a message will only be moved when the difference in confidence between one class and the next most likely class is greater than this value (default 50 %)

+Both conditions must be satisfied before a message will be moved.

 Considering the defaults option values: